 August is officially anal sex month (don’t believe me?
 Google “anal sex month”!) so I’ve put together a list of the top five things adventurous couples can do to enjoy celebrating this kinky month in style.
 Enjoy!

 If a woman isn’t turned on by the thought of it entering her tush, it’s not only going to hurt and possibly lead her to never, ever want to try back-end business again, but the chances of her orgasming will be slim.

-2. Work up to it.
 Also known as stretching – this is crucial.
-Women can practice alone (stick your finger up your ass in the shower, and use a small butt plug when masterbating,) and with their partners (again, when she’s ready – rimming, and a finger in the asshole gets her accustomed to the feeling of something inside.)
+Women can practice alone (stick your finger up your ass in the shower, and use a small butt plug when masturbating,) and with their partners (again, when she’s ready – rimming, and a finger in the asshole gets her accustomed to the feeling of something inside.)

 When you’re ready to try it with your penis, go extremely slowly – let her take the lead.
 Having the woman on top facing her man is a good way to start – she can bear down as slowly as she likes, and the angle is slightly easier to adjust to.

 Make sure you have a thick lube (silicone-based is best for anal play) whether you’re going whole-hog or starting out with fingers or toys – and use lots!
 Also, condoms make for easier clean-up and safer sex in the long run.

 Jack Morin, PhD, has a great book called Anal Pleasure and Health.
 Talking frankly with your partner about your desires and fears is always important.
 Anal sex is still highly taboo, one of the reasons it’s so hot to partake of it, there are some – unpleasant issues you might want to get off your chests first so you can relax and enjoy.

 Be safe, and have fun!
-Is there anything I forgot to add to my tips!
+Is there anything I forgot to add to my tips?